sfinnie/helloLSP/readme.md

   ],
 ```

 We need to make a few changes.
 For a start, the skeleton assumes vscode already knows about `json` as a language.
 It won't know anything about `greet`.
 So we need to define the language identity, define the file extensions, and let vscode know when the activate our extension.
-Here's what that looks like:
+Here's what that looks like[^4]

+[^4]: It's not strictly necessary to include the `activationEvents` section: vscode infers that from language contributions in recent versions.
+There's no downsides to doing so though, and means the extension will work with older versions of vscode.

 ```json
 "contributes": {